An Overview of On-Premise Retail Alcohol Regulations

 John A. Cocklin, Dram Shop, Alcoholic Beverage Regulation, and Police Practices Expert of our Forensic Consulting Division, gives an overview of on-premise retail alcohol regulations

-I am writing this article from the imposed quarantine of my home office.
-We are witnessing the almost overnight shutdown of the United States’ hospitality industry that in 2019 employed an estimated 16.78 million persons.
+We witnessed an almost overnight shutdown of the United States’ hospitality industry that in 2019 employed an estimated 16.78 million persons.
 Not since the passage of the 18th Amendment and the subsequent beginning of Prohibition on January 17, 1920, has this industry segment undergone such a seismic shift.

 Today we are all waiting for the National emergency created by the virus pandemic COVID-19 to run its course and allow for the re-start of this massive economic engine.
 It is in this context (that of being in the eye of an economic hurricane) that I consider issues that will, as it has in the past, affect the on-premise retail alcohol industry as it re-starts and seeks to re-gain profitability.